nmady/obsidian-multi-line-formatting/README.md

 ## Limitations

 Again, this is an early version of this plugin which has had limited testing.
 Help me improve it by reporting any unexpected behaviour.
-However, note that currently list items and headings embedded in blockquotes and blockquotes embedded in list items will not be formatted corrects.
+However, note that currently list items and headings embedded in blockquotes and blockquotes embedded in list items will not be formatted correctly.
 Code block sections are skipped, but code blocks embedded in list items or blockquotes are not formatted correctly.

 ### Planned Features